 anchor you in the cove of my arms,

-This poem was in response to PBS News Hour footage from the conflict in Gaza.
+This poem was in response to PBS News Hour footage after an Israeli air raid in Gaza.

-The very personal response I had was to the image of a baby still only able to sit up, softly calling for his mother as she lay near him, now a corpse, after an Israeli raid.
+The very personal response I had was to the image of a baby still only able to sit up, softly calling for his mother as she lay near him, now a corpse, as two Israeli soldiers guns in hands stood by.